-If I had to book the specialty restaurants again, I’d book two nights at Murano and skipped Tuscan Grille.
+If I had to book the specialty restaurants again, I’d book two nights at Murano and skip Tuscan Grille.

 Entertainment on the Celebrity Equinox

-One thing I always come across reading about the Celebrity sailings is that the ships are quiet.
+We always read about Celebrity sailings that the ships are quiet.
 It turned out to be true.
-They lack in entertainment and the little entertainment they do have is not that great.
+They lack entertainment, and their little entertainment is not that great.

 We spent a lot of our time in the casino on this trip.

-The theater on the Equinox is probably one of the most well-designed theater I’ve seen on a ship so far.
+The theater on the Equinox is probably one of the most well-designed theaters I’ve seen on a ship so far.
 There are two decks of real stadium seating.

-Topper and Elysium are onboard production shows and they are without a doubt terrible.
-I wouldn’t tell anyone to skip them as you should make up your own mind.
-I suggest sitting at the end of a row, so once it starts and you realize how bad it is, you can walk out.
-We had to after 15 minutes watching Elysium and then the couple next to us followed thanking us for making the move first.
+Topper and Elysium are onboard production shows and were not our favorite.
+We wouldn’t suggest skipping them as you should make up your own mind.
+We suggest sitting at the end of a row, so you can walk out once it starts and realize how bad it is.
+We had to after 15 minutes of watching Elysium, and then the couple next to us followed, thanking us for making a move first.

-The comedians and singers that boarded at different times during our itinerary were fantastic.
-Many of the performers are brought in for special performances and are on rotation with the cruise line.
-So you never know what you’re going to see when you get on that cruise ship.
+The comedians and singers who boarded at different times during our itinerary were fantastic.
+Many performers are brought in for special performances and are on rotation with the cruise line.
+So you never know what you’ll see when you get on that cruise ship.

-Shout out to singer Jesse Hamilton Jr., my favorite performance of the week, he killed it.
+Shout out to singer Jesse Hamilton Jr., my favorite performance of the week.
+He was amazing!
 His voice is incredible.

 I also loved the performance by December 63.
-This foursome covers music by Frankie Valli and the Four Season.
+This foursome covers music by Frankie Valli and the Four Seasons.
 The group is not only talented but entertaining.

 There weren’t many parties.
 Silent disco seemed to be the popular fave.
 Lounges were always dead.

 Towards one of the last nights, we finally went to the after-hours party that started at midnight in the Sky Lounge.
 The DJ was killing it with some great dance music.
 Also, this is where everyone around our age or younger was hanging out.
-All of about 30 of us on the ship. 😆I wish they started this party earlier in the night.
+All of about 30 of us on the ship?
+I wish they had started this party earlier in the night.